 The nine months of pregnancy can be a smorgasboard of aches, pains and discomforts.
 It’s thought almost one third of women are unlucky enough to suffer from SPD or Symphysis Pubic Dysfunction.

-Most commonly SPD arrises in the second or third trimester but it can also happen in the first trimester, or postnatally.
+Most commonly SPD arrises in the second or third trimester but it can also happen in the first trimester, or postnatal.
 Usually the pain is relieved after giving birth, with most pain reducing or resolving between 1 and 6 months postnatal.

 Osteopathic Treatment for SPD

-Every body responds a little differently to the effects of pregnancy.
-If you are getting pubic or pelvic pain, see your osteopath for a treatment plan that is specific to your needs.
+Everybody responds a little differently to the effects of pregnancy.
+If you are getting pubic or pelvic pain, see your Osteopath for a treatment plan that is specific to your needs.